christophergillard9696-lgtm/Cause-For-Applause/README.md

 # 🗳️ Lessons and Improvements:

-I needed a category attribute number because:
+- I needed a category attribute number because:

-I had dfficulty making the spead chart because:
+- I had dfficulty making the spead chart because:

+- potential on fixing skewed data?

 The ways I could imrpove this are: